Home l Board Members

 Points of Contact

-Faculty contacts: If you are a student at one of the following institutions, we encourage you to ask for a recommendation from these faculty points of contact, since they are familiar with the program:
+Faculty contacts: For the institutions noted below, questions can be directed to the following faculty points of contact, since they are familiar with the program:

 · Bradley University: Dr. Brian Huggins, ECE Department [email@example.com]